-Student Transportation Allocation Formula.
-Formula Factors and Multipliers.
+Summary of Bill: Student Transportation Allocation Formula.
+Formula Factors.
 The transportation allocation formula used by OSPI must be adjusted to include two factors-basic and special education passenger counts, defined by OSPI, and total sum of miles driven.
 Two of the factors used in the prior formula, average distance to school and number of locations served, are removed.

+Formula Multipliers.
 The transportation allocation amounts generated under the formula must be adjusted by the following multipliers for qualifying school districts, as determined by OSPI:

-- a multiplier that addresses the unique transportation challenges faced by high population density urban school districts; and - a multiplier that addresses the unique transportation challenges faced by rural, geographically large districts that have a relatively low number of schools in proportion to the geographic size of the school district.
+- for the 2024-25 school year, a multiplier that addresses the unique transportation challenges faced by high population density urban school districts.
+Beginning in the 2025-26 school year, this multiplier is replaced with a multiplier of 1.6 for school districts that have a full-time equivalent student enrollment of over 25,000 students; and - a multiplier that addresses the unique transportation challenges faced by rural, geographically large districts that have a relatively low number of schools in proportion to the geographic size of the school district.